Fighter 5e – D&D Class Optimisation Guide

 Spell Casting AbilityN/A

-Armour ProficiencyAll armour, shields
+Armour ProficiencyAll armor, shields

 Weapon ProficiencySimple weapons, martial weapons